Sinsinful/Sinsinful/README.md

 <h1>About me...</h1>
 <p>- 👋 Hi, I’m Kieran.</p>
 <p>- 👀 I’m interested in Python, Java, SQL, Django and all things code related.</p>
-<p>- 🌱 I’m currently doing a BSc (Honours) Computing and IT specialising in Software Development.</p>
+<p>- 🌱 OU graduate with a BSc (Honours) Computing and IT specialising in Software Development.</p>
-<p>- 💞️ I’m looking to collaborate on anything Python or Java related!</p>
+<p>- 💞️ Looking to collaborate on anything Python or Java related!</p>
 <p>- 📫 email me at sin_1210[at]hotmail.com</p>
 </div>
 <div id="header">